davidshq/clickup-utils/CODE_REVIEW_RECOMMENDATIONS.md

 - Ensured tests use separate test tokens instead of production tokens
 - Added automatic `.env.test` loading in test setup **Result**: All tests now use safe, isolated environments with proper token separation

+### 4. **Remaining Code Duplication in Tests** ✅ FIXED
+**Location**: Multiple test files
+**Issue**: Test environment setup, API client creation, and error handling patterns were duplicated across test files.
+**Solution**: All test files now use a shared `test_utils` module for test environment setup and API client creation.
+Local `TestConfig` definitions and direct API client creation have been removed.
+Error handling assertions are standardized using helpers in `test_utils`.
+**Result**: Test code is now DRY, consistent, and maintainable across the codebase.

 ---